wp-plugins/video-thumbnails/readme.txt

 1. The Video Thumbnail meta box on the Edit Post page

 == Changelog ==

+= 1.7.2 =
+* Added support for Dailymotion and Metacafe

 = 1.7 =
 * Added new option to scan past posts for video thumbnails